 Kyle Haddad-Fonda holds a DPhil in Oriental Studies from the University of Oxford, where he was a Rhodes Scholar.
 His dissertation analyzed the evolution of relations between China and the countries of the Middle East, especially Egypt and Algeria, in the mid-twentieth century.
 His current research focuses on more recent developments in Sino-Arab relations, and his articles on this topic have appeared in such publications as Foreign Policy, ChinaFile, and the Middle East Report.

 In the article below independent historian Kyle Haddad-Fonda describes the Asian-African Conference popularly known as the Bandung Conference which was the first significant gathering of independent and soon-to-be independent nations in Asia and Africa.
-Map: Bandung Conference Participants, 1955 Image Ownership: Public domain From April … Read MoreThe Asian-African (Bandung) Conference: Fact and Fiction
+From April 18 to April 24, 1955, delegates from twenty-nine countries … Read MoreThe Asian-African (Bandung) Conference: Fact and Fiction